faylward/pangenomics/README.md

 # pangenomics
-This repo contains various code for pangenomic analysis of Bacteria and Archaea that is under development.
+This repo contains various utilities for pangenomic analysis of Bacteria and Archaea.